b0bgh0sh/resource-mgmt/README.md

 # UBC-2020 Blueprint

 This document is a project blueprint for the CPSC 319 Resource Management System project.
-The purpose of the document is to provide the teams with a starting point, and some guidance on the project structure.

 ## Prerequisites